lmribeiro/lmribeiro/README.md

 ## Hi there 👋

-My name is Luís Ribeiro.
-I'm a Software Developer with focus on the web platform and cross-platform mobile app development.
-I work with PHP (Yii, Zend, Codeigniter, Laravel), Ionic and Angular making robust high end web apps, and hybrid mobile apps with native-quality.
+I'm Luís, a Software Developer with focus on the web platform and cross-platform mobile app development.
+I work mostly with PHP (Yii, Zend, Codeigniter, Laravel), Ionic and Angular making robust high end web apps, and hybrid mobile apps with native-quality.

 I'm currently working on the Web Team [@e-goi](https://www.e-goi.com) making landing pages great again.